0x0fbc/slae-assignments/7-custom-crypter/README.md

 ## Introduction

-This script accepts a shellcode payload, encrypts it using libsodium's secret box (chacha20/poly1305) and generates a C source file that includes key, nonce, and ciphertext material is compiled and staticially linked to glibc and libsodium.
+This script accepts a shellcode payload, encrypts it using libsodium's secret box (chacha20/poly1305) and generates a C source file that includes key, nonce, and ciphertext material is compiled and statically linked to glibc and libsodium.
 The resulting executable should run on most 32 bit linux systems.

 ## Requirements